manishpatil55/drug-detect-plus/README.md

 ---

 🧑‍💻 Developer Notes
-	•	You can customize the AI prompt in app.py to change how detailed responses should be.
+   - You can customize the AI prompt in app.py to change how detailed responses should be.
-	•	The entire app is front-end + Flask — no database required.
+	- The entire app is front-end + Flask — no database required.
-	•	The localStorage stores preview image data for smooth reload experience.
+	- The localStorage stores preview image data for smooth reload experience.
-	•	Make sure .env is properly loaded before running the app.
+	- Make sure .env is properly loaded before running the app.

----

-☕ Credits

-Built with ❤️ by Manish Patil
-Made for modern web — clean, aesthetic, and AI-driven 💫

 ---

 📜 License